spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 Just like when I was running the model on myself, the hand tracking is good but not perfect.
 It also seemed that the salt and pepper noise may be affecting the tracking.
 Something to keep in mind for later.

+To generate the above videos, the hand tracking was applied to each frame in the video and the points were drawn onto the frame.
+Then the frames were saved as a video.
+This is great, but not actually useful beyond visualization.
+The next step was to break down the model outputs to access the coordinates of the hands.
+These positional coordinates would be the inputs for my classification model

+## Hand coordinate feature extraction

 Even though the hand tracking wasn't perfect, I wanted to give it a try.
 So I modified the feature extraction code to generate the point coordinates as features.
 You can find the following code in 'preprocess_and_save_hand_coordinate_features.py'

-Like the previous versions of the 'preprocess and save...' script, this version started by loading the video file paths and labels then splitting them into training, testing and validation sets.
+Like the previous versions of the 'preprocess and save...' scripts, this version started by loading the video file paths and labels, then splitting them into training, testing, and validation sets.
 Then, for each set, each video was loaded, and the features were extracted.
 The resulting features and masks were saved.
 To use the hand coordinates as features, only one function needed to be changed.
+Namely, the function that performed the feature extraction - extract_hand_coordinates().
 Here it is.

 ```
 import mediapipe as mp